YevgeniyBukurIT/YevgeniyBukurIT.github.io/README.md

 ✅ Site layout

+✅ Worked with Google PageSpeed

+✅ Photos have been reduced by 70% -80% with the help of the service TinyJPG

 ✅ Acquired hosting on "Namecheap" with the help of github student developer pack

 ✅ Created a domain name ["grom-manic-studio.me"](https://grom-manic-studio.me/)